NATO seeks to manage Russia's new military deployments

 Norway, which has a long border with Russia, will allow 330 U.S. troops to be stationed on its soil for a limited period from next year, the first time foreign troops have been posted on its territory since the end of World War Two.

-Stoltenberg hopes to convene another NATO-Russia Council - the forum bringing together Grushko, Russia's top diplomat to the alliance, and NATO envoys - in the next few weeks, diplomats say.
-Stoltenberg, who hails from Norway, insists there is no attempt to isolate Moscow.
+Stoltenberg hopes to convene another NATO-Russia Council - the forum bringing together Russia's top diplomat to the alliance and NATO envoys - in the next few weeks, diplomats say.
+Stoltenberg, who hails from Russia's neighbour Norway, insists there is no attempt to isolate Moscow.

 That leaves NATO trying to learn more about Russia's aims if Putin continues to escalate the stand-off with the West.

-"One thing we need to address is if we all have the capacity to read Russia's behavior satisfactorily.
-Russia is doing a lot of new, unfamiliar things," said Britain's ambassador to NATO, Adam Thomson, who served as a diplomat in Moscow in the 1980s.
+"One thing we need to address is if we all have the capacity to read Russia's behaviour satisfactorily.
+Russia is doing a lot of new, unfamiliar things," said Britain's ambassador to NATO Adam Thomson, who served as a diplomat in Moscow in the 1980s.

-"It is obviously trying to signal, but it is not clear that we know how to understand those signals," he told reporters.
+"It is obviously trying to signal but it is not clear that we know how to understand those signals," he told reporters.
+(Reporting by Robin Emmott; Editing by Richard Balmforth)